-Actuarial Valuation and Review of Other Postemployment Benefits (OPEB) as of June 30, 2017 In accordance with GASB Statement No. 45
+Funding Actuarial Valuation and Review of Other Postemployment Benefits (OPEB) as of June 30, 2018

 This report has been prepared at the request of the Department of Water and Power to assist in administering the Plan.
 This valuation report may not otherwise be copied or reproduced in any form without the consent of the Department of Water and Power and may only be provided to other parties in its entirety.
 The measurements shown in this actuarial valuation may not be applicable for other purposes.